Ordering a repeat prescription

 Ordering your repeat prescriptions

-- By Patient Access To register for our online services, bring some ID to the Practice and ask one of our receptionists to print you a PIN letter.
+- By Patient Access To register for our online services, email us at firstname.lastname@example.org and we will arrange a linkage key to get you started.
 Once registered, this is the most accurate and quickest way of requesting repeat prescriptions and booking appointments.
-If you wish to view your medical record and test results online via Patient Access, please ask for a form at reception (ID required).
+If you wish to view your medical record and test results online via Patient Access, please also email as above.

-- By Email All requests require the name of patient, address, strength and dosage of medication needed.
+- By Email All requests require the name of patient, date of birth,address, strength and dosage of medication needed.
 E-mail us here.